crafttheweb/thelastpickle/_drafts/removing-a-disk.md

 Next step in the script is to move all the files from tmp-dir to new-dir (the proper data dir remaining after the operation).
 This is an instant operation as files are not really moved as they already are on the disk as mentioned earlier.

-Finally the script unmount and remove the old-dir.
+Finally the script unmount the disk and remove the old-dir.

 ## Conclusions

 So the 'Natural' way (stop node, move, start node) in our example takes:

         10h * 30 = 300h.

 Plus each node is down for 10 hours, so nodes need to be repaired as 10 hours is higher than hinted handoff limit of 3 hours (default).

 **VS**

 The full 'Efficient' operation, allowing transferring the data in parallel, takes:

         10h + 3.5h + 0.5h + (30 * 0.1h) = 17h

-Nodes are down for about 5-10 min.
+Nodes are down for about 5-10 min each.
+No further operation needed.